-You can find these options under Camera2 and then scrolling sideways to page 7 that’s titled Display/Auto Review1.
+You can find these options under Camera2 and then scroll sideways to page 7, which is titled Display/Auto Review1.
 The option you’re after is called DISP Button.

 The first thing you have to choose is whether you’re looking to change the displayed information on the back screen (monitor) or the electronic viewfinder (finder).

 - Graphic Display.
 This is a small graphic element that’s tucked down into the bottom right.
 The main elements are shutter speed and aperture, but it also has exposure compensation.
 I don’t find this a particularly useful display because it’s more of a help tip than a shooting aid.
 The shutter speed line, for instance, has a person standing still at the slow end and a person running at the fast end.
 So if you’ve for some reason forgotten that, you’ll need fast shutter speed for fast-moving subjects, well, it’s there to remind you.
 Similarly, the aperture line has helpers symbolizing shallow depth of field and deep depth of field.
 It does show you where your current settings fall on those respective ranges, but you can still see the precise settings elsewhere on the screen.
 The Graphic Display option is off by default, and I suspect that that’s how it will stay for most shooters most of the time.

 - Display All Info.
 This is the standard screen that you see when you first set the camera up.
 It has all sorts of icons and data being displayed on all four edges of the screen (well, to be precise, the overlay is on the top three edges–the bottom edge information is always on).